lateminer/bitcoin/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-The best place to get started is to join DigiGreen channel on Discord.
+The best place to get started is to join DopeCoin channel on Discord.

 Testing
 -------